apostrophecms-legacy/apostrophe-snippets/README.md

 2. Create a `js` subdirectory of that folder for your browser-side JavaScript files.

-3. Create a `main.js` file in that folder.
+3. Create an `editor.js` file and a `content.js` file in that folder.

+`editor.js` will house all of the logic for subclassing snippets and is only loaded in the browser if a user is logged in. `content.js` is always loaded, giving us a convenient way to split up the logic between the _editing_ interface of the blog and the javascript related to showing it.
+We won't be making use of `content.js` for our Blog, but if we were making a widget such as a slideshow that required some logic this is where we would put it.

-Here's what `main.js` looks like for the blog module:
+Here's what `editor.js` looks like for the blog module:

     function AposBlog(optionsArg) {
       ...